 An intervention should be carefully planned and may be done by family and friends in consultation with a doctor, such as a licensed alcohol and drug counsellor.

-The Executive Rehab Guide is published by Castle Craig, a private addiction clinic which specialises in family therapy for drug addicts and their loved ones.
+The Executive Rehab Guide is published by Castle Craig, a private addiction clinic that specialises in family therapy for drug addicts and their loved ones.

 For more details, visit their website.